See more stylish modern homes around the world (opens in new tab)

 Butterfly bright colours are set against steely greys - the ultimate mix of pretty with gritty.

-Steely grey, matt tiles set the tone for the home’s bathing spaces.
+Steely grey, matt tiles set the tone for the home’s modern bathroom spaces.

 The vintage Sylvester the Cat statue is a reminder of the owner's great love of cartoon classics.